esamattis/backbone.viewmaster/README.md

 ## Removing views

 Any view, parent or child, can be discarded with the [remove][] method.
-It removes automatically all the Backbone and DOM event callbacks.
+It removes automatically all the Backbone and DOM event listeners.
 If the view is a parent to other views it will call remove on them also.

 ```